roq-trading/roq-ansible-monitor/README.md

 Podman is used, but it's just one of many solutions one could choose to manage containers.

-> Note!
-Podman is convenient because it allows users to manage containers without
+> Podman is convenient because it allows users to manage containers without
 > becoming "root".
 Also, in our experience, it is less intrusive to the system than
 > e.g. Docker.
 Finally, Podman's license terms are more open than Docker's.

 ### NGINX

-NGINX is useful as a front-end for the services without otherwise exposing the underlying ports (used by the services) to the host.
+NGINX is useful as a front-end for the services without requiring underlying ports (used by the services) to be exposed to the host.

 NGINX also solves the problem of bridging between Roq gateways running on the host and Prometheus.

-> Note!
-We don't want the containers to run unconfined (have access to the host)
+> We don't want the containers to run unconfined (have access to the host) and the
-> and the only way to bridge metrics from the gateways (running on the host) into
+> only way to bridge metrics from the gateways (running natively on the host) into
 > the containers is to use unix sockets.
 Prometheus can't scrape from unix sockets.
 > NGINX can provide that bridge.